The BEST First-Time Solo Female Backpacking Guide

-Decide Where To Go On Your First Solo Trip
+1. Decide Where You Want To Go

 The first thing you will have to decide on when planning your first solo female trip is where you want to go.
-You can choose any place you want to visit.
-However, some destinations will be easier to navigate as a first-time solo traveller.

 Go local or stay close to home